James Mitchell Jr.

 At-Large · Mayor Pro Tem · Term 2025–2027

-James Mitchell Jr. serves as Mayor Pro Tem of the Charlotte City Council, presiding over meetings in Mayor Lyles' absence.
+James Mitchell Jr. serves as Mayor Pro Tem of the Charlotte City Council, presiding over meetings in the mayor's absence.
 A veteran at-large council member, Mitchell won the Mayor Pro Tem vote in the December 2025 council reorganization in a process that revealed the early alignment dynamics of the 2025–2027 council.

-Mitchell played a central role in shaping the MPTA board appointment timeline and rules, and has been involved in zoning decisions on density and displacement across Charlotte's growth corridors.
+Mitchell played a central role in shaping the MPTA board appointment timeline and rules, has been involved in zoning decisions on density and displacement across Charlotte's growth corridors, and was a principal voice in the 2026 citywide street-vending regulation debate.

 In The Mercury